KxSystems/docs/docs/ml/automl/adv/params.md

 _Grid search procedure being implemented_

-In each case by default the grid search procedure being implemented is a 5 fold shuffled cross validation.
-This can be augmented by a user for different use cases for example more time series specific grid searches.
+In each case, the default grid search procedure being implemented is a shuffled 5-fold cross validation.
+This can be augmented by a user for different use cases, for example in the case of applying grid search to time series data.

 The input for this parameter is a mixed list containing the grid search function name as a symbol and the number of folds to split the data into